MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 information is given about the topic, including the size of the topic and its corresponding words.

 ## **Visualize Documents**
-Using the previous method, we can visualize the overall topics and get insight into their relationships.
+Using the previous method, we can visualize the topics and get insight into their relationships.
 However, you might want a more fine-grained approach where we can visualize the documents inside the topics to see if they were assigned correctly or whether they make sense.
 To do so, we can use the `topic_model.visualize_documents()` function.
 This function recalculates the document embeddings and reduces them to 2-dimensional space for easier visualization